 When renting a home, you live in it for the duration of your lease but have to renew it to continue living there, and the landlord remains the owner.
 However, with homeownership, you pay a mortgage to purchase and live in the home as your own, and it serves as collateral if you default on the loan.

-How to Get an Equipment Loan
+How To Get an Equipment Loan

 Fortunately, receiving equipment financing is easier since the equipment will serve as collateral.
 However, requirements for small business owners may still vary by lender.
 Here are ways to prepare for an equipment loan and narrow your lender options.